Psychoeducational Assessment For Learning Disabilities

 Toronto Psychology Centre is committed to helping you identify and understand your learning needs.
-We provide comprehensive psychoeducational assessments for children, adolescents and adults to determine an individual’s learning profile and whether or not a specific Learning Disability is present.
+We provide comprehensive psychoeducational assessments for children, adolescents, and adults to identify learning profiles and detect any Learning Disabilities.
 Gaining a clear understanding of one’s learning profile can be very helpful in making decisions about academic, career, and life goals.

 Children and adolescents are typically referred for an assessment by their parents, family doctor/pediatrician, or school.
 Young adults often seek testing just prior to attending college or university (which may be required) in order to confirm a Learning Disability and determine any necessary accommodations.
 Other adults may seek to know if they have a formal Learning Disability based on their past experiences (e.g., struggled in school) and are having difficulty in some aspect of their life (e.g., occupationally-related).